 Public safety is ensconced below 860 MHz while Nextel blasts away with wideband CDMA above 862 MHz.
-I was tasked with finding why every fifth or so radio transmission to the police station was missed.
-This immediately raised some ideas, since the trunking system was 5 channel, of the type that used a low-speed control channel (LTR).
+A police station was missing every fifth or so radio transmission.
+This immediately raised some ideas, since the trunking system was 5 channel, of the type that used a low-speed subaudible data control channel shared with voice.

 While on the phone, I asked to listen to some transmissions.
 Crystal clear.
 However, due to the quieting effect of FM, we know that there is a rather non-linear relationship between C/N and SNR.
 That is, the FM improvement factor once you’re over the signal level where popping and cracking stops puts you quickly to the 35dB maximum SNR typical of FM communication radios.
 That is, the link could be weak but you’ll only intermittently see problems.

 Before I left for the police station, I used Radio Mobile Deluxe for a “radio link” path simulation as seen at the top of this article.
 The over 40 km path length despite the mild terrain leads to only 0.2 Fresnel zone clearance instead of the desired ≥ 0.6.
 Since this system had only one central transmitter for the county, and the police station antenna was on a tower with a good gain omni antenna, there wasn’t much to do.
 The omni antenna had to stay to allow for backup simplex (radio to radio) communications in case the main tower went down–they weren’t going to buy a second base radio or swap yagi to omni antennas in that case.

 The deficient design of the county-wide 800MHz system caused a variety of problems due to having the single central transmitter on a tall hill and a very tall tower.
 You just can’t be 40 km from a transmitter and get a solid signal when safety of life transmissions are concerned.
 Yes, ham radio operators go over twice that distance on VHF/UHF repeaters, but two key distinctions are: